jotisl/enerjol/content/post/2025-07-23 Five big questions.md

 Empirical, predictive top-down power laws might be of use as we try to decide what to build.
 They could help us assess tradeoffs in power system architecture with less compute.
 When utilities say "can't be done" to deep renewables integration yet the (academic) policy wonks yell on rooftops that it's the cheapest way, clearly there's a need to be met.

 ## 3. Energy storage's many forms
-In garages, it's EVs or small wall-mounted battery packs.
+In garages, it'll take the form of EVs or small wall-mounted battery packs.
 Maybe even hot water tanks.

 In industrial yards, it might be fleets of EV buses or vans, or the batteries needed to deal with the surge in power demand those generate when they plug in.

 In neighborhoods, citizens might come together to own a community battery that sits on a concrete pad, curbside.
 It'll soak up solar from homes and dispatch back below the substation.

 In substations, utilities might install one on the low-voltage side to deal with new loads and thus defer transformer upgrades.
-They might also tack them onto transmission lines to increase uptime.
+They might also tack them onto transmission lines to increase throughput.

 In power plants, storage might be paired with wind or solar so it can deliver power at times of high prices.